IanGrav/lab-02/README.md

 /* 6.
 Why use while(1)?
 Based on the code below, what problems might occur if there are multiple simultaneous connections to handle?
         *
-	A while loop is used here so that the server continuously listens for incomming connections; it will accept and process incoming connections one by one If there are multiple connections to handle, the server might not handle all of them efficiently, so there might be delays or dropped connections.
+	A while loop is used here so that the server continuously listens for incoming connections; it will accept and process incoming connections one by one.
+	If there are multiple connections to handle, the server might not handle all of them efficiently enough, because it will have to accept and complete each one before accepting the next, so there might be connection delays or even connection drops.
 */

 /* 7.
 Research how the command fork() works.
 How can it be applied here to better handle multiple connections?
 	*
-	The fork() command duplicates the calling process to create a new child process.
+	The fork() command duplicates its calling process to create a new child process.
 It returns 0 in the child process, and the process
-	ID of the child process in the parent (calling) process.
+	ID of the child process in its parent (calling) process.
-	The fork() command can be applied here by being used to create a child process for for every incoming connection request, so that the parent function accept() can continue accepting incoming connections without having to wait for the previous connections to be completed, because each connection will be handled in its own child process.
+	The fork() command can be applied here by being used to create a child process for for every incoming connection request, so that the parent function accept() can continue accepting incoming connections without having to wait for the previous connections to be completed, because each connection will be handled in its own child process rather than in the accept() process.
 */

 /* This program makes several system calls such as 'bind', and 'listen.'
 What exactly is a system call?